rsfutch77/rulette/software_descriptions/0-software-description.md

     - If the call is valid, the failed player loses a point, the caller gains a point, and may transfer one of their cards to the failed player.
     - If not, no penalty is applied.
 8. The referee card itself can be swapped if a swap card is drawn.
+9. A player may use a flip card to change the active rule or effect of a card they hold.
-9. Play continues until a win or end condition is met (to be defined).
+10. Play continues until a win or end condition is met (to be defined).

 ### General Features
 - Wheel spin mechanic to determine card type
-- Multiple card types: new rule, rule modifier, flip, swap, clone, prompt
+- Multiple card types: new rule, rule modifier, swap, clone, prompt, flip
 - Persistent and stackable rules for ongoing gameplay variety
 - Referee system for social enforcement and judgment
 - Points system with card transfer on successful callouts